mithunkumarc/learning-react/hooks/useEffect/ReadMe.md

 4. useEffect(() => {},[]) : this will get executed only when component is created/mounted.
-   similar to componentDidMount. executes only once when component mounted/created.
+   similar to componentDidMount. executes only once when component mounted/created. its like ngOnInit: executes only once: you can subscribe observer here(if it is avialable : not mandatory)

 5. useEffect(() => {}, [myState1, myProp1]) : this will get executed when there is a change in(value of) myState1 or myProp1.
    similar to componentDidUpdate.